StefanSchroeder/Gocal/README.md

 * Year calendar (two layouts)

-The main idea of gocal is simplicity.
+The main design goal of gocal is simplicity.
 While it is absolutely possible to create an application where every single stroke is configurable, I believe that most of you are too busy to play around with lots of options and want a pleasant calendar out-of-the-box.
 That's what gocal provides.